coly-technologies/coly-technologies.github.io/coly-api.md

 - `Updated` - Update client's payload data.
 - `PersonJoined` - Creates new [`Assignment`](#public-assignment-model) record thus linking [`Person`](#public-person-model) and [`Group`](#public-group-model).
 - `PersonLeft` - Set's [`Assignment`](#public-assignment-model) record as inactive.
-- `Archivated` - Changes record access rights, thus making it `read-only`.
+- `Archived` - Changes record access rights, thus making it `read-only`.
 No updates or any other actions than recovery are available.
 At the end of the predefined archive record lifetime, it moves to the state `Disabled`.
 - `Disabled` - Restricts any further public access to data.
 Life-time defined by coly data retention policy.
-- `Anonimised` - Record is being stripped from personal or any sensitive information.
+- `Anonymised` - Record is being stripped from personal or any sensitive information.
 Further access is intended solely for the ML training unit.